Rigpa Grievance Procedure

 Options for resolution

 If there is conflict with another person(s), you may request a facilitated reconciliation practice to resolve the issue together.
 This would be dependent on the other person’s agreement to participate.
-Resources for reconciliation practice and resolving interpersonal conflicts can be found at the end of this document.

 You can bring someone to the meeting if you don’t want to go on your own.